vidjil/vidjil/doc/server.md

 tables exist which it considers it needs to create.

-In order to import the data into an installation you first need to ensure the tables have been created by Web2py this can be achieved by simply accessing a non-static page.
+In order to import the data into an installation you first need to ensure the tables have been created by Py4web.
+This can be achieved by simply accessing a non-static page.

 !!! warning